-Developing groundwater management programs requires detailed studies of yield and quality; conjunctive use of surface water and groundwater; clear understanding of basin hydrology; balancing of municipal and agricultural requirements for quality, reliability and quantity; and the planning, design and construction management of water recharge facilities, well fields and water conveyance facilities.
-We are proud of our track record integrating these complex studies and facilities to achieve multiple goals and provide an equitable balancing of costs and benefits for clients.
+We are proud of our track record integrating these complex studies and facilities to achieve multiple goals and provide an equitable balance of costs and benefits for clients.

 Permitting and Project Implementation

-Conservation, storage, allocation, stream diversion and ecological effects must often be considered for permitting any supply system installation or improvement.
-GEI has an expert team with decades of experience completing expedited environmental services on major water resource projects, from start-to-finish.
-GEI environmental staff are industry leaders in understanding the complexities of an ever-changing regulatory landscape to solve complex and multi-faceted project issues.
+GEI has an expert team with decades of experience providing thorough project planning and permitting services for major water resource projects, from start-to-finish.
+GEI staff are industry leaders in understanding the complexities of an ever-changing regulatory landscape to solve complex and multi-faceted project issues regarding:

 Technical Studies and Groundwater Modeling